 Highlights of Pueblo del Arroyo include a rare triple-walled structure that is believed to have been used for ceremonial purposes, keyhole-shaped kivas, and well-intact walls.
 Due to accessibility to the parking lot, plan on allowing about 20-30 minutes to tour Pueblo del Arroyo.

 5. Casa Rinconada

 Not being embedded within a large complex make Casa Rinconada a particularly special great kiva.
 Instead, it stands alone on the top of a small hill.

 With a diameter of about 70 feet, Casa Rinconada is one of the largest known great kivas.
 Also, unlike the typical great kiva where the roof is at ground level, Casa Rinconada is partly above ground.

-The trail to Casa Rinconada is 0.5-miles long and traverses through a small Chacoan village.
-Consequently, walkers may view a wide variety of Chacoan buildings and architecture styles.
+The trail to Casa Rinconada is 0.5 miles long and traverses through a small Chacoan village.
+Consequently, walkers may view a wide variety of Chacoan buildings and architectural styles.
 Allow about 45 minutes to tour Casa Rinconada.